rolandrajko/docker-node/README.md

-# docker-node
+# Node.js

-Node.js Docker image
+This is a Node.js image within Bash, Curl and Gawk.